calcode/calcode.github.io/_posts/2014-11-23-putting-users-at-the-heart-digital-strategy.md

 permalink: putting-users-at-the-heart-digital-strategy/
 ---

-I was delighted to be invited by [DigitasLBi](http://www.digitaslbi.com/global/) to speak at their event, *"What's Next in Digital"*
+I was delighted to be invited by [DigitasLBi](http://www.digitaslbi.com/global/) to speak at their event, *"What's Next in Digital."*

-With just three busy weeks to prepare, I reflected on what might provide the most value to others.
-My focus landed on our early approach to ensuring that **users are front and centre** when creating information about public services.
+With just three busy weeks to prepare, I thought hard about what would give the audience the most value.
+I landed on our early approach to putting **users front and centre** when creating information about public services.

-> **Putting users at the heart of your digital strategy**
-> A reflection on our early efforts and lessons learned.
+> **Putting users at the heart of your digital strategy** - a reflection on our early efforts and the lessons we learned along the way.

-## A Chance to Learn From Other Experts
+## A chance to learn from other experts

-The event also gave me the perfect opportunity to listen to fascinating talks from industry leaders.
-The topics covered included:
+The event also gave me a great opportunity to hear from other industry speakers, covering:

-- **Emerging Digital Trends**
-  *By John Monks, Head of Digital Business Design, DigitasLBi*
+- **Emerging Digital Trends** - John Monks, Head of Digital Business Design, DigitasLBi
-- **Organisational Transformation and Change**
-  *By Mary Harper, Head of Customer and Digital Marketing, Standard Life*
+- **Organisational Transformation and Change** - Mary Harper, Head of Customer and Digital Marketing, Standard Life
-- **Innovation in Media**
-  *By David Milne, Head of Digital Publishing, STV*
+- **Innovation in Media** - David Milne, Head of Digital Publishing, STV
-- **Tips on Optimising App Store Games to Increase Downloads**
-  *By Colin Macdonald, Commissioning Editor for Games, Channel 4*
+- **Tips on Optimising App Store Games to Increase Downloads** - Colin Macdonald, Commissioning Editor for Games, Channel 4

-These presentations offered valuable insights across a variety of fields and sparked plenty of thought-provoking discussions.
+Plenty of valuable insight across the board, and no shortage of thought-provoking discussion afterwards.

 ## Want to know more?

-There’s a comprehensive summary of all the talks, including mine, on the [Eden Scott blog](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015).
-It’s well worth a read if you’re interested in digital transformation and innovation.
+There's a full write-up of all the talks, including mine, on the [Eden Scott blog](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015).
+Worth a read if digital transformation is your thing.